isc-projects/stork/CONTRIBUTING.md

 that in mind if you plan to submit a patch and forget about it.
 We may accept it eventually, but it's much, much faster process if you participate in it.

-#### Thank you for contributing your time and experience to the Kea project!
+#### Thank you for contributing your time and experience to the Stork project!